 - A crack down on rental bidding

-- Faster reimbursements for tenants who pay for urgent repairs
+- Faster reimbursements for rentals who pay for urgent repairs

 - Where the rent is less than twice the median weekly rent (currently about $760 per week), bonds and upfront rent will be capped at one month’s rent

-- Tenants will be able to apply for return of the bond without written consent from their landlord.
+- Renters will be able to apply for return of the bond without written consent from their residential rental provider.

-A landlord and estate agent blacklist for renters will be created to crack down on dodgy landlords.
+A residential rental provider and estate agent blacklist for renters will be created to crack down on dodgy residential rental providers.

 A new Commissioner for Residential Tenancies will be set up to champion the rights of Victorian renters.